Solox312/nodejs-client-library/README.md

 This client library is currently in extremely early stages, and is not ready for production.
 For a list of all the things wrong, check out the list of [Issues](https://github.com/copy-app/nodejs-client-library/issues).

+Once we hit version 0.3.0, it will be safe to use this Client Library in your projects.

 ## Installation

 	npm install copyapi